canonical/k8s-snap/docs/src/snap/howto/networking/ipv6.md

 ```

 Alternatively, these values can be configured in a bootstrap configuration file
-(`bootstrap-config.yaml`):
+named `bootstrap-config.yaml` in this example:

 ```yaml
 pod-cidr: fd01::/108
 service-cidr: fd98::/108
 ```

-Then, use the configuration file during the bootstrapping process:
+Specify the configuration file during the bootstrapping process:

 ```bash
 sudo k8s bootstrap --file bootstrap-config.yaml